In this series of articles on shooting better home videos I wanted to address a few of the basic concepts you may find valuable.

-For the average person, simply keeping these points in mind and sticking generally to the rules and advice I have laid out should improve the quality of your home made videos enormously.
+Keeping these points in mind and sticking generally to the rules and advice I have laid out here should improve the quality of your home made videos enormously.

-The first point to cover in any of this is that fact that no matter what the video project is that you are engaged in, you are telling a story.
+The first point to cover in any of this is the fact that no matter what the video project is that you are engaged in, you are telling a story.

 Every time someone watches your video they will follow along… or not, from the point of view that they are watching a story unfold.

 This concept applies to the ads you see on T.V., Hollywood blockbusters, soaps, sitcoms or home movies of the family vacation.

 The simple fact here is that whether you like it or not the viewer, when presented with moving pictures, enters the mindset that they are following a story.

 Their attention will either hold or go astray based almost exclusively on your ability to present a story.